-Romantic movies have done us women a great injustice.
+Ladies, if you feel your husband doesn’t understand you, you are in good company!
+But there is hope.
+You see, romantic movies have done us, women, a great injustice.
 They have fed us a lie that creates rifts in Western marriages.
 That is the idea that our husbands can and should fulfill ALL of our emotional needs.
 I have fed into that lie as well but the reality is that my husband doesn’t understand me.
-That doesn’t mean that I am doomed to unhappy marriage and neither are you.
+That doesn’t mean that I am doomed to an unhappy marriage and neither are you.
 And here is why.

 My Husband Doesn’t Understand Me…The Reality of All Marriages

 Men and women have two very different ways of interpreting the world around them.
 There may be some overlap here and there, but in the end, we are different.
 God created us differently.
 I see it in my marriage all the time and I am sure you do too.